christopherhimes/christopherhimes.github.io/_posts/2025/08/2025-08-22-weeknotes-week31.markdown

 * Watched the substance and have some thought I'm working through for a post later.
 * Installed [FreshRSS] and spent some time setting that up.
 * Listened to the new Tyler The Creator album Don't Tap the Glass.
+* Leah got a flat so I did some driving around to drop her off.
 * Caught up with missed episodes of Colbert with Leah this morning.